rahualrai/bisonbytes_2025/README.md

 ## How We Built It

-Emergency Guardian was built using the following technologies:
+GuardianAI was built using the following technologies:

 - **Wearable Integration**: API to collect data from Garmin smartwatches.
 - **Backend**: Node.js for real-time health data management.